marksmccann/boost-js-modal/README.md

 Boost JS Modal
 ==================================================
-A style-free modal plugin for jQuery and [Boost JS](https://github.com/marksmccann/boost-js).
-While other plugins style and arrange your carousel for you, this plugin only handles the functionality, leaving the layout and styling up to you.
+A style-free and accessible modal plugin for jQuery and [Boost JS](https://github.com/marksmccann/boost-js).
+This plugin only includes styles absolutely necessary for the modal to work properly, the rest is up to you.

 Installation